 Average car insurance cost in Indiana

 Indiana is one of the more affordable states in the nation for car insurance, partially due to its low population density and competitive insurance market.
-Indiana drivers can expect to pay an average cost of just $354 a year for minimum liability insurance, and $1,281 a year for the average full coverage policy.
-It is cheaper than the national average cost of car insurance, which is $565 annually for minimum coverage and $1,674 annually for full coverage.
+Indiana drivers can expect to pay an average cost of just $367 per year for minimum coverage and $1,254 per year for full coverage.
+These average rates are cheaper than the national average cost of car insurance, which is $565 annually for minimum coverage and $1,674 annually for full coverage.
 Bankrate’s insurance premium data is obtained from Quadrant Information Services.